"Design is often the most immediate way of defining what products become in people's minds."

 Simple products break less

-SimplicityHere and there in my career, I have worked with software people.
-Whenever my modest inputs are required to help software developers build better digital products, I like to say this, among other things: “Let’s make this feature work like a drum!”
-This expression is not my own – I “inherited” it from a good friend who is a front-end developer, but it represents a principle in product design that I follow (more on that later).
+SimplicityIn working with engineers of all kinds, whenever my modest inputs are required to help ship better products, I like to say this: “Let’s make this feature work like a drum!”
+This expression is not my own – I “inherited” it from a good front-end developer friend, but it represents a principle in product design that I follow (more on that later).
 And believe it or not, it all started with cars and drums and LSD… as in Lean Software Development.
-Since we happen to be humans (even the geekiest of us), sometimes it helps to remember why simplicity is the mother of genius – because simple things break less.
+Since we happen to be humans (even the geekiest of us), it often helps to remember why simplicity is the mother of genius – because simple things break less.
 This notion is at the core of great products and customer experiences.